tuerkerme/A_Python_Based_Advertising_Analysis/README.md

 These detailed statistics provide a more nuanced view of the spending patterns in each advertising channel and their potential impact on sales.

-Correlation Analysis:
+#### Correlation Analysis:
+T
-The correlation coefficients range from -0.13 to 0.61.
+he correlation coefficients range from -0.13 to 0.61.
 Affiliate_Marketing shows the strongest positive correlation with Product_Sold (0.61), suggesting a strong relationship between affiliate marketing spending and sales.

 Billboards and Social_Media also show notable positive correlations with sales (0.48 and 0.40, respectively).
 Other advertising channels like TV and Google_Ads have positive but weaker correlations with sales.